v2sCollections/City-of-Dreams/README.md

 - The vehicle first person camera is now adjustable.
 - Hide shards you have already read.
 - Stops V from moving on the character creation screen.
-- Cleans up the green colour from the quick hack screen.
+- Cleans up the green color from the quick hack screen.
 - Remove quest tags from equipped items so they can be dismantled and sold.
 - Unequip all equipped items (armour, weapons and cyberware).
 - See what attribute level you needed for conversation skill checks that you passed.
 - Improved mini map zoom allows the map to dynamically zoom in and out depending on what areas you are in or if you are in the combat state.
-- Item sliders are set to the max by default for Drop, Stash and Sell actions.
+- Item sliders are set to the max by default for Drop, Stash, and Sell actions.
 - You can now craft items while in combat.
-- You can tweak some of the interaction and loot marker visibility behaviour.
+- You can tweak some of the interaction and loot marker visibility behavior.
 - You can mark any item in your inventory as Junk so you will be able to sell all marked items at once using the vendor "Sell Junk" option.
-- You can search your inventory for shards, quests and messages.
+- You can search your inventory for shards, quests, and messages.
 - Increases time spans between sickness effects applied to V by The Relic.
-- Untrack quests the same way you track them -- by right-clicking in the Journal or on the Map
 - Additional loot markers on looting containers that show which types of loot are in them.
 - Decrease the time it takes for drop points to refill with Eddies